carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > * I slightly modified my code in one place, everything stopped working
 > * I have several copies of the same directory because I'm worried about breaking something
 > * Somebody added erroneous records in a shared file with samples, I cannot find who and why
-> * You remember seing a data file but cannot find it anymore: is it deleted?
+> * You remember seeing a data file but cannot find it anymore: is it deleted?
 Moved away?
 > * I tried multiple analysis and I don't remember which one I chose to generate my output data
 > * I have to merge changes to our manuscript from 10 different emails from collaborators
 > * I made a lot of changes to my paper but want to bring back one paragraph